 Since the first ARM-based Apple Silicon processor was named the M1, it's expected Apple will call the next version of this chip the M1X or M2 — or use both names.
 We could see Apple giving the M1X to the 14-inch MacBook Pro, and the presumably faster M2 to the 16-inch MacBook Pro.

 How will these chips differ from the M1?
-A Dec.
-2020 report revealed Apple is planning a 20-core Apple Silicon processor for its 2021 Macs.
+One report revealed Apple is planning a 20-core Apple Silicon processor for its 2021 Macs.
 That's a significant upgrade from its current 8-core (4 high-performance, 4 high-efficiency) chips.

 The 2021 MacBook Pro also appears to be the end of Intel inside the MacBook Pro.
 While that could have been guessed, as Macs are currently transitioning to Apple Silicon, we can quote Kuo's recent report, where he noted "There is no Intel CPU option for the new models."